-Formerly a farmhouse and farm building, Barley Grange on Bollington Road is set back from the road at the brow of the hill behind a fine stone wall just before the church as heading into Bollington.
-At one time this was the Barley Mow pub (the licence is thought to have been given up in the late 1860s).
-These days it is a private dwelling, and is Grade II listed.
+Formerly a farmhouse and farm building, Barley Grange on Bollington Road is set back from the road behind a fine stone wall just before the church as heading into Bollington.
+At one time this house was the Barley Mow pub (the licence is thought to have been given up in the late 1860s).
+These days it is a private dwelling house and is Grade II listed.
 See the link at the foot of the page for the listing.

 It was first constructed in the early 17th century, with alterations made in the late 18th century.
 Major additions were made in the late 19th century.